KOHU: Move to 1360

 KOHU changed frequencies to 1360 kHz in 1974 which allowed the station to cover a larger area with the same power output and also allowed the station to use a non-directional antenna during the daytime.
 The station began to experiment by adding some rock music to the format.
 However, by 1978 the station was airing the pure country music format that it would air in one form or another for the next three decades.

 In February 1997, the Hermiston Broadcasting Company reached an agreement to sell KOHU to the Capps Broadcast Group through their West End Radio, LLC, subsidiary.
 The deal was approved by the FCC on April 16, 1997, and the transaction was consummated on May 1, 1997.

 KOHU today

 In January 2003, the Capps Family, co-owners of KOHU licensee West End Radio, LLC, announced an agreement to transfer control of the company to Ronald L. Hughes and Gloria Hughes.
 The deal was approved by the FCC on February 14, 2003, and the transaction was consummated on June 4, 2003.
 In March 2004, Ronald L. Hughes and Gloria Hughes applied to the FCC to transfer the broadcast license for KOHU to the Ronald L. Hughes and Gloria Hughes Living Trust.
 The transfer was approved by the FCC on April 7, 2004, and the transaction was consummated on April 12, 2004.

+On April 30, 2026, KOHU ceased operations and went silent.